Murder of Helen Gorrie

-The murder of Helen Gorrie (1976 or 1977 – 31 July/1 August 1992) was a high-profile child murder which occurred in the grounds of Merchistoun Hall in Horndean, Hampshire in 1992.
-15-year-old Gorrie was found half-naked and strangled in the spot popular with courting couples only ten minutes from her home, after going out one night to meet a 21-year-old man named John Corcoran.
+On 1 August 1992, Helen Gorrie, a 15-year-old British schoolgirl was found half-naked and strangled in the grounds of Merchistoun Hall in Horndean, after going out one night to meet 21-year-old John Corcoran.

 She had met him the night before as he cruised around the area in his vehicle, and he had asked her to meet up with him that night.
-The murder of the schoolgirl made headline news at the time and featured on Crimewatch.
-Cocoran was suspected of strangling Gorrie after she refused his sexual advances, and in 1999 he was convicted of her murder.
-In 2003 Corcoran was released on appeal after only serving around three years.
-The police revealed that there were no grounds to re-open the investigation, although the case remains officially unsolved.
+The murder of Gorrie made headline news at the time and featured on Crimewatch.
+Corcoran was suspected of strangling Gorrie after she refused his sexual advances, and in 1999 he was convicted of her murder, as well as being charged with the rape of a 14-year-old girl in 1990.

+In 2003, Corcoran was released on appeal, on the grounds that the judge's final summing up had been deficient.
+The police revealed that there were no grounds to re-open the investigation and that they were not looking for anybody else, although the case remains officially unsolved.

 Murder

 Gorrie was described as a sociable girl with lots of friends who liked being out and about.
-She lived on an estate in Horndean, Hampshire, with her mum Sheila and stepbrother Jamie.
+She lived on an estate in Horndean, Hampshire, with her mum Sheila and stepbrother Jamie, and attended Purbrook Park School.
 Her mother said that she was well-liked and did not have "an enemy in the world".
 On the night she died, Friday 31 July 1992, she spent the later part of the evening at home with her brother.
 At 11:30 pm, Helen said she was going to bed, before coming back downstairs shortly after and leaving the house, telling her brother that she would only be a few minutes and wouldn't be long.
 As she had been getting ready for bed she had gone out with her all-in-one nightdress beneath her clothing.
 It wasn't unusual for Helen to go out that late, as a lot of her friends lived nearby and sometimes they called for her, or she might occasionally see a friend she knew out of an upstairs window and gone out to meet them.
 She was normally home by about 1:00 am.

 The following morning, Gorrie was found dead in the grounds of Merchistoun Hall, the Horndean Community Centre, only 10 minutes' walk from her house.
-She was found left on a footpath by wedding guests using the facility.
+She was found left in plain view on a footpath 100 yards behind the hall by wedding guests using the facility.
 She had been strangled with her own clothing and police believed she may have died around 12:30 am.
 She was half-naked, indicating the murder was sexually motivated, although there was no evidence of sexual assault.
+Police said the fact that her clothing had been interfered with indicated the motive may have been sexual, and said she had been murdered on the spot she was found.